 You need to fly 100 one-way flights (within a calendar year) on Southwest to qualify for the Companion Pass.

-You need to earn 110,000 qualifying Southwest points (within a calendar year) for the Companion Pass, which you can do with the help of either the Southwest Rapid Rewards® Performance Business Credit Card (which currently comes with an insane 80,000 Southwest points after spending $5,000 on purchases in the first three months of account opening) or the Southwest Rapid Rewards® Premier Business Credit Card, plus one of the personal Southwest cards:
+You need to earn 125,000 qualifying Southwest points within a calendar year for the Companion Pass (only 110,000 points required if you earn the companion pass by December 31, 2019), which you can do with the help of either the Southwest Rapid Rewards® Performance Business Credit Card (our review), which currently comes with a huge 70,000 Southwest points after spending $5,000 on purchases in the first three months of account opening, or the Southwest Rapid Rewards® Premier Business Credit Card (our review), plus one of the personal Southwest cards:

-For example, if you earn the companion pass on Nov.
-14, 2019, it is valid up to the end of 2020.
-And if you earned the Companion Pass on Jan.
-1, 2019, it is still valid up to the end of 2020.
+For example, if you earn the companion pass on December 14, 2019, it is valid up to the end of 2020.
+But if you earn the Companion Pass on Jan.
+1, 2020, it is valid up to the end of 2021.
 So earning the Companion Pass early in the year can get you close to two years of free flying on Southwest.

 Can my companion use points from their own account to book my flight and then fly for free?